o7q/MediaDownloader/README.md

 <img src="assets/images/readmebanner.png"/>

 #### https://github.com/o7q/MediaDownloader
 #### Welcome!
-MediaDownloader is a simple, fast, GUI-based tool that removes the hassle of using yt-dlp through a command-line.
+MediaDownloader is a simple, lightning-fast, GUI-based tool that removes the hassle of using yt-dlp through a command-line.
 <br>

 # Overview